 3. Feel The Fear And Do It Anyway – By Susan Jeffers

 We all have different fears.
-Some of us are petrified of public speaking, whilst others are filled with anxiety over managing others.
-Whatever it is you’re afraid of, Feel The Fear And Do It Anyway encourages readers to overcome their fears and anxieties, and develop the ability to handle any given situation.
+Some of us are petrified of public speaking, while others are filled with anxiety over managing others.
+Whatever it is you’re afraid of, Feel The Fear And Do It Anyway encourages readers to overcome their fears and worries and develop the ability to handle any given situation.

 Priced at £5.84 | Buy the book

 4. The Chimp Paradox – By Prof Steve Peters

 The Chimp Paradox is a ‘mind management model’ that claims it can “help you become a happy, confident, healthier and more successful person”.
 Author Prof Steve Peters outlines how to apply the understanding of your internal struggle to every area of your life, so you can recognise how your mind is working and as a result, better manage yourself.